 I booked six rooms at Peppers at the Convent, a stunningly restored white weatherboard building.
+I was inspired to host my birthday here after attending a work colleague's wedding here earlier in the year.
 It was built in 1909 as a Brigidine nuns' home at Coonamble in central New South Wales.
 It then served as a school until 1980.
 Threatened with demolition, it was relocated to the Hunter Valley and converted into a luxury boutique hotel.
-I was inspired to host my birthday at Peppers after attending a work colleague's wedding here earlier this year.

-Eleven of us went away for three days over the Labour Day long weekend.
+In the end, eleven of us went away for the Labour Day long weekend.
 To kick things off in style, Garry and I skipped the traffic and flew to Newcastle on Friday, 30 September.
 My best mate, Brendan, then shouted us a chauffeur transfer to the Hunter Valley.

-The group’s first night was spent at Roberts, a superb fine-dining restaurant at the end of a tree-lined driveway leading to Peppers.
-We then retired to the hotel's spectacular balcony, which runs the breadth of the building, for more wine, chocolate, and nibbles.
+We spent our first night as a group at Roberts, a superb fine-dining restaurant at the end of a tree-lined driveway leading to Peppers.
+Afterwards we retired to the hotel's spectacular balcony, which runs the breadth of the building, and knocked back more wine, chocolate, and nibbles.
+If truth be told, Garry and I were desperately trying to clear out the last of our liquor cabinet.

 Along the way, we sampled plenty of wine, cheese and even a few locally grown olives.
-Sadly, Garry and I couldn’t buy anything as we were flying out the following weekend.
+Sadly, Garry and I couldn’t buy anything as we’re flying out next weekend (and we’ve already shipped half our existing wine cellar to London).
 However, some of the group made it their mission to restock their home cellar.
 That night dinner was held at The Cellar, another well-regarded dining establishment in central Pokolbin.

 It was such a fun day.
 Everyone enjoyed themselves and the Spring weather played its part.
 It was a beautiful day to be outdoors.
-We finished our celebration with dinner at the award-winning Terroir Restaurant, part of Hungerford Hill Winery.
+Lots of drinking and lots of laughter.
+We then finished the day with dinner at the award-winning Terroir Restaurant, part of Hungerford Hill Winery.
 However, it'd be fair to say we ate very little after feasting all afternoon on oysters, salads, baked salmon, cake and other delights.

 Monday, the public holiday, was spent exploring the stalls and sideshows at the nearby Wollombi Market Day.
 The fete, which runs three times a year in the town’s sale yards, attracts people from miles around.
 It's a surprisingly popular event.
 Once we'd had our fair share of local produce, crafts, and bric-a-brac, eight of us went for lunch in the garden bar of the local tavern.